Contract Clause

 Article I, Section 10, Clause 1 of the United States Constitution, known as the Contract Clause, imposes certain prohibitions on the states.
 These prohibitions are meant to protect individuals from intrusion by state governments and to keep the states from intruding on the enumerated powers of the U.S. federal government.

 Among other things, this clause prohibits states from issuing their own money and from enacting legislation relieving particular persons of their contractual obligations.
-Although the clause recognizes people's right to form contracts, it allows the government to create laws barring contracts offending public policy, such as contracts for sex or for child labor.
+Although the clause recognizes people's right to form contracts, it does not prohibit state legislatures to create laws barring contracts offending public policy, such as contracts for sex or for child labor.
 Likewise, though prohibited from creating a state currency, states are not barred from making "gold and silver coin a tender in payment of debts".

 Text

 No State shall enter into any Treaty, Alliance, or Confederation; grant Letters of Marque and Reprisal; coin Money; emit Bills of Credit; make any Thing but gold and silver Coin a Tender in Payment of Debts; pass any Bill of Attainder, ex post facto Law, or Law impairing the Obligation of Contracts, or grant any Title of Nobility.